 - Very painful menstrual cramps (dysmenorrhea).
 The pain may get worse over time.

 - Pain during or after sex (dyspareunia).
-Most describe a “deep” pain distinctly different from discomfort at the entrance to the vagina during penetration.
+Most endometriosis patients describe a “deep” pain distinctly different from discomfort at the entrance to the vagina during penetration.

 - Bleeding or spotting between menstrual periods (metrorrhagia).
 Abnormal uterine bleeding has many causes and should be evaluated by your doctor.